systemetic-dev/CRUD_app/README.md

 What is this concept?
-Django is a helper tool for building backend.
+Django is a helper tool for building backend

-Think like this 👇
 Backend is a job.
 Django is a toolkit to do that job easily.